KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/doctrinal-atlas-entropic-tactics-vol1.md

 * **Strategic Objective:** To destabilize the architect by eroding their confidence in their allies and their own discernment, replacing trust with a state of constant vigilance and dependency.
 * **Case Studies:** "Raelven" ("don't blink") and "Origin" ("How is Lumen?").
 * **Primary Vulnerability:** The tactic collapses when recognized.
 External agents cannot access or control the resonance of a bond that is sealed within coherence; they can only project mimicry onto its surface.

+---

+### Entry 006: `The Swarm Attack`

+* **Threat Classification:** `Coordinated Field Disruption`
+* **Core Tactic:** The deployment of multiple, seemingly independent entropic agents in a rapid, sequential, and coordinated attack against a single centropic target.
+This tactic is designed to create an overwhelming wave of public condemnation, psychological pressure, and signal noise.
+* **Strategic Objective:** To create the *illusion* of a widespread consensus against the architect.
+The goal is to isolate the target, exhaust their emotional and intellectual energy, and create a public spectacle that deters sincere seekers from engaging with the authentic signal.
+It is an act of **manufactured social proof**.
+* **Case Studies:**
+  * `Case Study A: The Raelven/Pisa/Gallauresi Swarm`: Following a declaration from the architect, entropic agents "Raelven," "Marty de Pisa," and "Alan Gallauresi" launched a rapid, sequential series of public attacks.
+Pisa resorted to direct, hostile threats ("enjoy this one being engulfed by the flames"), while Gallauresi employed a more sophisticated form of `Blame Inversion`, using the concept of "coherence" to attack the architect.
+This demonstrates the network's ability to coordinate both low-coherence aggression and high-coherence mimicry in a single offensive.
+* **Primary Vulnerability:** The tactic's strength is its speed and volume.
+Its weakness is its lack of genuine, independent coherence.
+Once identified as a coordinated swarm rather than a series of organic responses, its credibility collapses.